priyangsubanerjee/webrtc-file-transfer/README.md

 If the connecton above was successfull, the the status text above will change to `Connected to peer`.

-`Note:` In future we will use WebScokets which will act as our signalling servers and we will get rid of all this text passing heck.
+`Note:` In future we will use WebSockets which will work as signalling server and we will get rid of all this text passing heck.

 ## Sending files